 Best Served With

-As luscious as these delicate recipes, many other foods perfectly match when served together with chicken glazed.
+As luscious as these delicate recipes, many other foods perfectly match when served together with broiler glazed.
 Crave for more with the following cuisines.

-- Shanghai Fried Rice – this chicken’s sweetness complements well with the salty and garlicky flavor of this rice.
+- Shanghai Fried Rice - this broiler's sweetness complements well with the salty and garlicky flavor.

 - Mixed Vegetables - of course, creamy veggies complete the nutritional value of a plate with chicken.